godril/sysadmin/doc/install/install_via_centos7.md

 # If you need to import other languages (optional)
 # sup kazoo_media_maintenance import_prompts /opt/kazoo/sounds/fr/ca fr-ca

-# It can be a good idea to run a refresh over the installed databases - there are sporadic reports of partial installtions hanging at this point
+# It can be a good idea to run a refresh over the installed databases - there are sporadic reports of partial installations hanging at this point
 sup kapps_maintenance refresh
 <10016.9661.0> (22/22) refreshing database 'system_config'
 ...

-# Create the admin account, remember to replace the branced fields
+# Create the admin account, remember to replace the braced fields
 # Example: To create an account with the username root, replace {ADMIN_USER} with root
 sup crossbar_maintenance create_account \
 {ACCOUNT_NAME} \